 “Yes.
-We still haven’t gotten those drinks.”
+The problem is, we still haven’t gotten those drinks I promised you.”

 Gareth’s own smile fell.
-“I—,”
+“Ah.
+Well, I—,”

-“I didn’t know they taught you how to do that in Alfheim,” Gareth said.
+“Ah, that’s a relief.
+I didn’t know they taught you how to do that in Alfheim,” Gareth said.
 “Joke, I mean.”

-Leandros looked up at Gareth, wide-eyed.
+Leandros’ eyes widened.
 “Is that another joke?
 If so, I don’t understand it.”

-“No, no, I wouldn’t joke about that.
+“No!
+No, I would never joke about something like that.
 He was injured in the prison break yesterday.”

 Leandros didn’t seem to believe Gareth wasn’t joking.
 “I’d heard he was off the team, but I hadn’t heard why.”

-Leandros stiffened, eyes dropping from Gareth’s.
-He looked around at his scattered papers without really seeing them.
-“He’s on the team now, is he?”
+Leandros dropped his gaze, looked around at his scattered papers without really seeing them.
+“I used to, anyway.
+He’s on the team now, is he?”

 “You said Mr. Hallisey had a prior engagement.”